Biography

 For a sample of what we mean by Engaged Buddhism, please read Rewilding, Healing, Regeneration and Transformation for the Land by Mick McEvoy, Plum Village’s Happy Farm.

-In 2012, Meg initiated the creative spiritual practice Extinction Witness with attention to genocide and anthropogenic species extinction.
-Through poetry, prose, and collaboration, Extinction Witness primarily aims to express and support complicated disenfranchised grief that Meg herself has experienced since first studying global health in the mid-1990s.
+In 2012, Meg initiated the creative spiritual practice Extinction Witness to express and support complicated disenfranchised grief that she has experienced since first studying global health and environmental science in the mid-1990s.
+After a three-year break from project work, Meg returned to Extinction Witness in 2022 with a focus on publishing her poetry.

 Photo ©2017 Kristin Tièche